-So you want to pay down your student mortgage debt quicker than scheduled.
+So, you want to pay down your student mortgage debt quicker than scheduled.
 Should you?

-While my editor assigned me this piece, I referred to as Zac Bissonnette, the twentysomething financial guru and creator of the big apple instances bestseller how to Be Richer, Smarter, and higher searching Than Your dad and mom.
-Zac, who I don’t forget a friend and, therefore, will now not refer to in proper newspaper fashion as “Bissonnette, †is very anti-debt, so I thought for sure he might inform me that everyone ought to pay down their payments asap.
+When my editor assigned me this piece, I referred to it as Zac Bissonnette, the twentysomething financial guru and creator of the Big Apple Instances bestseller How to Be Richer, Smarter, and Higher Searching Than Your Dad and Mom.
+Zac, who I don’t forget a friend and, therefore, will now not refer to in proper newspaper fashion as “Bissonnette, †is very anti-debt, so I thought for sure he might inform me that everyone ought to pay down their payments ASAP.
+By the way, I haven’t any concept if Zac is higher searching or more intelligent than his dad and mom, but I do need to say he’s pretty handsome certainly and additionally quite damn smart.

 I returned to the challenge handily.